dgraph-io/dgraph/wiki/content/query-language/index.md

 functions now require that the types of the nodes to expand have been properly set.
 Refer to that section for more information.

-In addition, reverse edges must be specified in the Schema Type.
-In both directions.
+In addition, reverse edges must be specified in the schema type in both directions.
 The reverse edge can be an alias ​​or even the same value as the outcoming edge.
 Also queries with `expand(_all_)` and `expand(_reverse_)` will be expanded normally.

 {{% notice "note" %}} Note: You do not have to specify a predicate for "author" inside Article Type because this is an alias.{{% /notice  %}}